 Coming off the success of Dead Island in 2011, Polish developer Techland had dreams of creating another open-world zombie game that was “bigger and better” and would have no connection to any existing IP.
 In 2015 they released Dying Light, a first-person horror survival game that would go on to perform well, selling over five million copies to date and receiving multiple high scores from reviewers.

 And although Techland’s provided continue support for the game since launch, releasing a patch as recently as June of 2019, they’ve also been working on a sequel, Dying Light 2.
 The game looks to expand upon the original in nearly every way, reminding us of Techland’s commitment to delivering something “bigger and better” with each new release.

-So we’re here to cover everything you need to know about the upcoming game prior to its release.
+So we’re here to cover everything you need to know about the upcoming game before its release.
 This includes highlighting official plot and gameplay details as well as fan theories that align with Techland’s creative process thus far.
 We’ll be updating this story in the future with more information, so make sure to check back.

 Dying Light 2 Release Date

 Dying Light 2 was announced at E3 2018, where the game’s narrative designer Chris Avellone got on stage to discuss some new features and present a trailer.
 Originally slated for a Spring 2020 release, Dying Light 2 has been delayed indefinitely to give Techland “more development time to fulfill our vision.”

 It’s quite surprising to see Techland still hasn’t decided on an exact date, especially given how far off the proposed release window is.
 However, the game has continued to improve with each piece of footage shown so we trust that they know what they’re doing and plan to remain patient as they put the finishing touches on Dying Light 2.

 Dying Light 2 Story